pallets-eco/flask-session/docs/config_example.rst

 .. note::

-    By default, sessions in Flask-Session are permanent.
+    By default, sessions in Flask-Session are permanent with an expiration of 31 days.